qcri-social/AIDR/API-documentation.md

 `collectionCode` represents the code of collection for which a CSV file should be generated.

-## Generate CSV out of last X collected tweets, filtered by user's selection criteria
+## Generate CSV out of last X collected tweets, filtered by selection criteria

 POST `.../persister/filter/genCSV?collectionCode=XXX&exportLimit=34234`